Tax Issues in Sale of Partnership and LLC Interests: Structuring the Purchase Agreement

 The panel will review these and other crucial questions:

-- How can counsel guide clients in evaluating the pros and cons of an asset sale vs. an entity sale?
+- How can counsel and tax advisers guide clients in evaluating the pros and cons of an asset sale vs. an entity sale?

-- What tax issues must counsel consider in allocating the purchase price?
+- What tax issues must be considered in allocating the purchase price?

 - What are the tax implications in structuring payment terms and deferred payments in connection with the sale of a partnership interest?